sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ## Goals
 The goal of this lab is to reproduce the results of passive and active fingerprinting of Machine Learning and Artificial Intelligence Frameworks and Applications using a common Threat Intelligence approach and to answer the following questions:

-* How to detect AI/ML backed systems in the Internet and Entreprise network?
+* How to detect AI/ML backed systems in the Internet and Enterprise network?
-* Is AI/ML apps secure at Internet scale?
+* Are AI/ML apps secure at Internet scale?
-* What is AI/ML apps security level in a general sense at the present time?
+* What is AI/ML apps security level in a general sense at present?

 ## This Lab Contains
 1. This document with additional information and description